hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ![](/img/grafana.png)

-#### Configure Grafana dashboard
+#### Configure Grafana

-T﻿he Prometheus can be configured as the data sources from the Grafana dashboard, by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:
+Prometheus can be configured as the data sources from the Grafana Administration page, by specifying the HTTP URL as *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015/*:

 ![](/img/grafana-datasources.png)

+#### Import Grafana dashboards

 F﻿rom [Grafana Labs](https://grafana.com/grafana/dashboards/), there is a list of Grafana dashboard templates you can download and then import them as monitoring dashboards to the Grafana.